 STRATEGIES FOR IMPORT/EXPORT

-An in-depth overview of marketing strategies for both foreign and domestic environments, this course covers aspects including cultural, political, and economic differences, as well as government and trade regulations affecting the international marketer.
-Prerequisites: A.A. in Apparel Industry Management, Merchandise Product Development, or Fashion Design
+An in-depth overview of marketing strategies for both foreign and domestic environments.
+This course covers aspects including cultural, political, and economic differences, as well as government and trade regulations affecting the international marketer.
+Prerequisites: IMPD 3150, IMPD 3580